 In case if something goes wrong, you can restore your website files using that backup.
-This step may take some time as it depends on the type of media uploads on your site; meanwhile, you can make a copy of your database.
+This step may take some time as it depends on your site’s type of media uploads; meanwhile, you can make a copy of your database.

 3. Export the WordPress Database.

-After downloading WordPress files, it’s time to create a backup of your MySQL database that is connected to your WordPress website.
+After downloading WordPress files, it’s time to create a backup of your MySQL database connected to your WordPress website.
 It is a straightforward process that only requires a few steps to complete.

 - To export the WordPress database, log in to cPanel to access the phpMyAdmin application/page.

-- Now select the database that is connected to your WordPress website on the left-hand sidebar and open the Export button on the navigation menu.
+- Now select the database connected to your WordPress website on the left-hand sidebar and open the Export button on the navigation menu.